BCcampus/OER-AI/Docs/DEPLOYMENT_GUIDE.md

 ### Create GitHub Personal Access Token

 To deploy this solution, you will need to generate a GitHub personal access token.
-Please visit [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) for detailed instruction to create a personal access token.
+Please visit [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) for detailed instruction to create a personal access token.

-_Note: when selecting the scopes to grant the token (step 8 of the instruction), make sure you select `repo` scope._
+_Note: Make sure to give access to only OER-AI repository.
+Enable Read-only for Contents, and Metadata.
+For webhooks and Commit statuses enable read and write permissions._

 **Once you create a token, please note down its value as you will use it later in the deployment process.**